Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Adon (2-0 with a 5.25 ERA and 20 strikeouts in 24 2/3 innings pitched) makes the start for the Nationals, his fifth of the season.

-- The right-hander's last time out came on Friday against the Miami Marlins, when he tossed six scoreless innings while allowing two hits.
+- In his most recent appearance on Saturday, the right-hander went six innings against the Miami Marlins, giving up one earned run while surrendering four hits.

-- The 25-year-old has put together a 5.25 ERA and 7.5 strikeouts per nine innings in six games this season, while giving up a batting average of .182 to his opponents.
+- The 26-year-old has an ERA of 4.38, with 7.4 strikeouts per nine innings, in 20 games this season.
+Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.